elpollouk/Itokawa/docs/guides/raspberrypi.md

 This guide aims to set up Itokawa on a fresh Raspberry Pi.
 Instructions for downloading and writing the SD card for the Raspberry Pi can be found on the [Raspbian Downloads](https://www.raspberrypi.org/downloads/raspbian/) page.
 This guide will work with the Raspbian Buster Lite download as no graphical user interface is required.

-Although these instructions have been tested on a Raspberry Pi 3 Model B, they should in theory work for other models.
+These instructions have been tested on the Raspberry Pi 3 Model B and Raspberry Pi 1 Model B. In theory, this guide should work for any Raspberry Pi, but older models will take _much_, _much_ longer to set up.

 ## Raspberry Pi Config